BastianValhoj/sciqisHomodyneTomography/README.md

 Now we show the results for an even cat state: $\ket{\alpha} + \ket{\alpha}$ with $\alpha = 2+i$ as before.

 Here is the expected output (ground truth):

 ![ground truth wigner function](HomoTomo/plots/finals/generated_cat_state_WF_alpha_2.00_1.00_parity_even.png)

 And plotting the marginals and sampling for some angles:

 ![marginals and sampling](HomoTomo/plots/finals/marginal_distributions_cat.png)

-he evoltution of the Wigner function is shown here in the gif
+The evoltution of the Wigner function is shown here in the gif:

 ![The evolution of WF for coherent state](HomoTomo/plots/finals/wigner_evolution_cat_recon.gif)

 To easily determine the change we can look at a subset of the iterations and the ground truth:

 ![compare for coherent state wigner functions](HomoTomo/plots/finals/wigner_comparison_cat_recon_stationary.png)

-And the density matrix
+And the density matrix:

 ![compare for coherent state density matricies](HomoTomo/plots/finals/reconstruction_comparison_DM_cat.png)